ytb2mp3/youtube-mp3-downloader/README.md

         "outputPath": "/path/to/mp3/folder",    // Where should the downloaded and encoded files be stored?
         "youtubeVideoQuality": "highest",       // What video quality should be used?
         "queueParallelism": 2,                  // How many parallel downloads/encodes should be started?
-        "progressTimeout": 2000                 // How long should be the interval of the progress reports });
+        "progressTimeout": 2000,                // How long should be the interval of the progress reports "outputOptions" : ["-af", "silenceremove=1:0:-50dB"] // Additional output options passend to ffmpeg });

     self.callbacks = {};